socketsupply/sockets.sh/src/docs/config.md

 ; TODO: maybe the user doesn't need to know about this? revision = 123

+; The shell command to execute when building an application.
+This is the most ; important command in this file.
+This will do all the heavy lifting and should ; handle 99.9% of your use cases for moving files into place or tweaking ; platform-specific build artifacts. script = "node build-script.js"

 ; A string that indicates the version of the application.
 It should be a semver triple like 1.0.0 version = 0.0.1